-The revision began in 2019 with an assessment of the 2012 Plan and its efficacy.
-In order to solicit and encourage feedback, the RIHPHC held internal staff discussions as well as three "Planning for Preservation" public meetings in 2019.
+This revision began in 2019 with an assessment of the 2012 Plan.
+In order to solicit feedback, the RIHPHC held staff discussions as well as three "Planning for Preservation" public meetings in 2019.
 In order to reach the RIHPHC's existing constituency and new audiences, meetings were advertised in local print newspapers, online newsletters, social media platforms at the RIHPHC and its sister organizations, and as part of the RIHPHC's annual statewide preservation conference program.
-The meetings consisted of three to four professionals, including RIHPHC staff members and colleagues in the field, addressing current challenges and issues in their work before participating in audience-driven discussion on bigpicture preservation issues.
-Attendees included town planners; local historic district commissioners; directors of preservation societies, land trusts, and community development organizations; historians; archaeologists; owners and managers of historic properties; professors and students; and interested members of the public.
+Each meeting consisted of four professionals, including RIHPHC staff and colleagues in the field, addressing current challenges and issues in their work before participating in audience-driven discussion on big-picture preservation issues.
+Participants included town planners; local historic district commissioners; directors of preservation societies, land trusts, and community development organizations; historians; archaeologists; owners and managers of historic properties; professors and students; and interested members of the public.
 Much of the discussion touched upon objectives included in the 2012 Plan, but there was also increased interest in entirely new topics.
 In particular, there is demand for the RIHPHC to better assess modern and recent past architecture, aid cities and towns whose historic resources are threatened by climate change and sea level rise, nominate properties that represent the state's cultural diversity to the National Register of Historic Places, and make preservation resources accessible to more Rhode Islanders.

-Following the public meetings, RIHPHC staff incorporated the input received and completed a revised draft of the Plan in October 2020.
-The draft was reviewed and approved by the Commission and made available for comment by the public and preservation stakeholders in December 2020.
-Upon review and incorporation of feedback received, this plan was submitted to the National Park Service in December 2020.
+Following the public meetings, RIHPHC staff incorporated input received and revised the draft Plan in October 2020.
+The draft was approved by the Commission and State Review Board and distributed for comment by preservation stakeholders in December 2020.
+Upon incorporation of feedback received, this plan was submitted to the National Park Service.
 Once accepted by the National Park Service, this plan is in effect for the seven-year period from 2021-2027.

-1 Meetings were held in February 2019 at the American-French Genealogical Society in Woonsocket; April 2019 as part of the 34th Annual Statewide Historic Preservation Conference in East Providence; and October 2019 at The University of Rhode Island in Kingston.
-The locations were chosen in order to cover a broad geographical range of the state, with varied dates and times to make the meetings accessible to different audiences.
+&lt;sup>1 Meetings were held in February 2019 at the American-French Genealogical Society in Woonsocket; April 2019 as part of the 34th Annual Statewide Historic Preservation Conference in East Providence; and October 2019 at The University of Rhode Island in Kingston.
+The locations were chosen to offer a broad geographical range, with varied dates and times to make the meetings accessible to different audiences.
+Meetings averaged approximately forty participants, and RIHPHC invited comments from participants during the meetings as well as via email.